Jasonbm76/advisors_excel_atm_challenge/README.md

 ### Setup

 1. Clone the repo
-2. Run `yarn` to instal dependencies
+2. Run `yarn` to install dependencies

 ### Running the app